 “Something,” returned The Giant, and though he had sworn to never fishcatch again, though he was unsure of exactly what he could do to alleviate the scourge which had taken his lake, he was unwaveringly certain of one thing: it would be done either on the ice or in a boat, and it would be done by him and him alone.

 The Sixth Cycle

 The winter provides a fruitless ice fishing season for The Giant, but he does not give up.
-The famine grows worse with each passing day.
+The unfaltering famine grows worse with each passing day.

 This tale began with the giants, and will surely end with them, too, but for now we shall leave them be.
-Much is yet to happen within the domain of The Mighty Mother Monksville, much to happen indeed; now you know how what is came to be.
+Much is yet to happen within the domain of the Mighty Mother Monksville, much to happen indeed; now you know how what is came to be.
 What comes next is what will be, and as for what that is, we shall have to wait and see.